About

 It is a place where research, art and dialogue come together to investigate the human condition with all its contradictions.
 The central question is how we as a society, organizations and individuals with layered pasts want to deal with the present and the future.
 We do this in collaboration with local and international partner institutions, with artists, thinkers, scholars and scientists.
 Academic and artistic research at H401 goes hand in hand with performative and participatory research,- with residences, exhibitions, events, think tanks and publications.

 Until recently, Herengracht 401 was associated with a heroic past, with evil coming from outside.
 In view of the recent insights in the abuse that took place in the past, it appears that good and evil have both been sides of the same coin.
 H401 wants to further investigate the impact that this universally human aspect has on current cultural, political and social realities.
 This new field of research is relevant to the era in which we live, in which black and white thinking and polarization predominate.
 The Herengracht 401 building thus connects the past, present and future in a critical way.
-The new name, introduced from 1 September 2019, does justice to the current activities and the new meaning that the building on the Herengracht have now acquired.
-The house as a place for free spirits and the concept of hospitality are our motivation..
+The new name, introduced on 1 September 2019, does justice to the current activities and the new meaning that the building on the Herengracht has now acquired.
+The house as a place for free spirits and the concept of hospitality are our motivations..

 More about the ambiguous history of the place: